michaelhobbs/lpj-guess-docker/README.md

 docker rm lpj-guess-temp
 ```

-Now the demo data, config and output folders that LPJ-GUESS is using are also available locally.
+Now the demo data and instructions folders that LPJ-GUESS is using are also available locally.

 This project's folder should now look like this: